RichardDooling/LegalPro/Chapter_6/Chapter_6.md

 > depends on all circumstances
 > relevant in obtaining the information.
 > Information contained in books or records in public libraries,
-> public-record depositaries such as government offices,
+> public-record depositories such as government offices,
 > or in publicly accessible electronic-data storage is generally known
 > if the particular information is obtainable
 > through publicly available indexes and similar methods of access.